ryanantonydunn/nextjs-starter/README.md

 Here I'm using MSW to intercept fetch requests to the API in three places:

 -   Optionally when running the app with a `npm run dev-mock-api` command - so we can see the app running with mocked API calls returning the data.
 Useful for when the data contract has been agreed but the actual back-end hasn't released the API yet, when there are issues with it, also for debugging.
+-   In integration tests - Allows us to run local tests on the app that are as close to the live envrionment as possible.
 -   In storybook stories - This allows us to show some of the more complex UI components that are reliant on API data to function properly.
--   In integration tests - Allows us to run local tests on the app that are as close to the live envrionment as possible.

 All requests can be optionally intercepted so you can choose to mock some (eg: your fetch calls) and ignore others (resources like images).

+A full example of all this in action is in this repo in the `./src/api` and `./src/components/atoms/example-fetch`folders.

 #### Set up MSW to run in the app